basalem/Data-Science-Projects/Bank_Marketing_Advertising_Customer_Segmentation/README.md

 For Group 1 & 2, I would say the almost follow same spending habits, only minor differences.
 However, Group 2 has the highest CASH in ADVANCE or short term load from credit card, therefore, if bank want to benefit from interest rate from money withdraw (As far as I recall, loan interest rate from credit card in NYC is between 19.99% - 24%), then target those group with purchase ads than Group 1.

 Eventually, it is matter of trad off for bank.
-Does bank want cash money or load interest rate.More details are left for the marketing department team!
+Does bank want cash money or loan interest rate.More details are left for the marketing department team!

 **If you read this summary and you would like to discuss further opportunities, please do not hesitate to reach out (my contact is at top of page)**